dexterleng/csc-assignment/task7/README.md

 ![](images/loading.png)

-The AJAX request made when the user clicks on submit will retry at most five times if the status code is 4xx or 5xx.
+The AJAX request made when the user clicks on submit will retry at most five times if the status code is 500.

 ![](images/retry.png)